 Millions of users have learned to make their navigation faster and easier with Google Maps but unreliable networks can make this experience unpleasant.
 As such, you may find Google Maps sometimes showing individual tiles only.
 It fails to load maps and the entire screen simply turns blank.
-Worse, the problem may only appear in Google Chrome and not other browsers like Mozilla Firefox.
+Worse, the problem may only appear in Google Chrome and not in other browsers like Mozilla Firefox.
 If you are facing this problem, here are a few steps you can try to beat this problem.

 Google Maps not showing